-Why use reverse osmosis water for your aquarium?
+Is reverse osmosis water good for aquariums?

 Reverse osmosis purifies water when pressure forces it through a semipermeable membrane covered in minuscule pores.
-The membrane allows water molecules to pass through its tiny lattice of tiny pores, but contaminants are rejected.
+The membrane allows water molecules to pass through its lattice of tiny pores, but contaminants are rejected.
 All salts, nitrates, phosphates, and minerals are unable to pass through the membrane and are drained out of the system.
-This waste, called the brine, flows from the reverse osmosis system to a drainage site.
+This waste, called the brine, flows from the reverse osmosis system to a drain.
 The purified water, called the permeate, flows out of the purification system and into a water storage tank.

 Some RO units also have additional post-filters.
 Remineralizing cartridges can be added for those who want to boost the alkalinity of their water after the reverse osmosis process eliminates all minerals.
 This could be an ideal solution for those with aquariums that demand more alkaline pH levels.
 A deionization cartridge is also very popular among aquarists.
 Deionization, commonly called DI, further purifies water by trading any remaining ions in the water with hydrogen and hydroxide ions.
 Reverse osmosis systems combined with DI are often called RODI or RO/DI systems and are extremely popular choices for aquarium owners.
-The combination of RO and DI produces water of such absolute purity it's used in laboratory, medical, and electrical industries.
+The combination of RO and DI produces water of such absolute purity that it is sometimes used in laboratory, medical, and electrical applications.

 What does a reverse osmosis system remove?